Course Equivalency and Grades

 - Ask the host institution to award you pass/fail instead of letter grades.

-Under no circumstances will UFIC switch letter grades to pass/fail grades, irrespective of the grades you have actually received.
+Under no circumstances will UFIC switch letter grades to pass/fail grades, regardless of the grades you have actually received.
 Note that pass/fail grades are not permitted for major classes.

 Read more on UFIC Study Abroad policies here: https://www.ufic.ufl.edu/sas/WhileAbroad.html